Operation Passage to Freedom: Communist prevention of emigration

 Along with counter-propaganda, the Viet Minh also sought to detain or otherwise prevent would-be refugees from leaving.
 As the American and French military personnel were only present in the major cities and at air bases and on the waterfront, the communists tried to stop people from trying to leave through a military presence in the ruralside to interdict the flow of would-be refugees.
-According to Robert F. Turner and the Hoover Institution, as many as 2 million more might have left had it not been for the presence of Viet Minh soldiers, who according to them frequently beat and occasionally killed those who refused to turn back.
+According to Robert F. Turner and the Hoover Institution, as many as 2 million more might have left had it not been for the presence of Viet Minh soldiers, who according to them frequently arrested, brutally beat and occasionally killed those who refused to turn back.

 The communists were most effective in Nghệ An and Thanh Hóa Provinces, which they had long controlled; only 20% of Catholics in Thanh Hóa migrated.
 In parts of the Red River Delta, ferry services and other water traffic were shut down so that refugees would not be able to travel to Haiphong.
-In some cases there were reports of thousands-strong groups of refugees being forced back by similar numbers of armed communist cadres.
+In some cases there were reports of thousands-strong groups of refugees being forced back by similar numbers of communist cadres with rifles with fixed bayonets.
 As a result, many refugees headed directly for the nearest coastal point to wait for passing vessels.
 In one sweep of the coast near the Catholic stronghold of Phát Diêm, the French Navy picked up 42,000 stranded refugees in two days.
 The VNA also swept the area in late 1954 for two days, picking up several thousand refugees, but increasing communist attacks forced them to stop.
-In some rural coastal areas where it was common for refugees to converge before boarding vessels to connect to the long-distance naval vessels taking them south, the Viet Minh installed mortars on the beaches to deter prospective immigrants.
+In some rural coastal areas where it was common for refugees to converge before boarding vessels to connect to the long-distance naval vessels taking them south, the Viet Minh installed barbed wire, booby traps, landmines, artillery, mortars, machine gun nests and even flamethrowers on the beaches to deter prospective immigrants.
+Sometimes grenades were thrown by the Viet Minh at refugees gathered on the beaches.

 They prohibited mass gatherings in an attempt to stop entire villages or other large groups of people from emigrating together, and also isolated people who sold their water buffalo and other belongings, as this was a clear sign that they intended to end their farming.
 Both the Americans and the South Vietnamese lodged complaints to the International Control Commission about the violations of the Geneva Accords, but little action was taken.
+The United Nations refused to take sides.
 According to B. S. M. Murti, the Indian representative on the ICC, the communists did not try to stop the refugees at first, but increased their efforts over time as it became clearer that large proportions of the population wanted to emigrate.